Dick Abernathy

-Richard Abernathy was an American college football player who was from Giles County, Tennessee.
+William Richard "Ab" Abernathy (November 28, 1905 - April 24, 1977) was an American college football player.
+Abernathy was from Blue Creek, near Pulaski, Tennessee.

 Vanderbilt University

-Abernathy was a prominent end for Dan McGugin's Vanderbilt Commodores of Vanderbilt University from 1927 to 1929.
+He was a prominent tackle and end for Dan McGugin's Vanderbilt Commodores of Vanderbilt University from 1927 to 1929.

 1928

 In 1928, Abernathy began the season with two touchdown catches against Chattanooga in a 20–0 win.
 He also caught a 38–yard touchdown pass that helped Vanderbilt defeat Colgate 12–7.
 In Dallas, Abernathy blocked a punt that was recovered in the end zone.
 The resulting touchdown gave the Commodores' a 13–12 win over Texas.
 At year's end he was selected All-American.